nasa/cape/doc/common/json/Trajectory.rst

             }
         }

-Then suppose the contents of :file:`Trajectory.dat` is
+Then suppose the contents of :file:`RunMatrix.dat` is

     .. code-block:: none